-There are many solid achievements the Commission on Accreditation for Corrections.
-It is expected that the State that the bureau can point to with pride in recent months: More than 1,000 inmates Regional Correctional Facility at Greensburg will be the first Pennsylvania have earned their high school diploma. institution to receive accreditation in furlough programs are operating with a the coming year.
+There are many solid achievements

+The Bureau of Correction is in the process of having its institutions accredited according to the standards of the Commission on Accreditation for Corrections.
+It is expected that the State Regional Correctional Facility at Greensburg will be the first Pennsylvania institution to receive accreditation in the coming year.

 Despite these positive accomplishments, corrections faces a grave challenge.
 The state inmate population now exceeds capacity by more than 400 inmates and is continuing its rapid rate of increase at twelve percent annually.
 Pennsylvania's county jails are equally overcrowded and many of their inmates will come to state institutions after sentencing.
-Efforts to operate safe
+Efforts to operate safe institutions with worthwhile programs and adequate food, medical and mental health services are being undermined by overcrowding even as they are being planned and put into operation.
+The Bureau of Correction has utilized its housing potential in every place in every possible way; yet there remains an urgent need for additional housing.